kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Funnel then validates the formatted data and sends it to the Document Controller.
+* The *Funnel* then validates the formatted data and sends it to the *Document Controller*.

-* The Document Controller then requests the document from the Storage Engine.
+* The *Document Controller* then requests the document from the *Persistence Engine*.

-* The Storage Engine retrieves the data from the document store (Elasticsearch) and returns a document to the Document Controller which looks like this:
+* The *Persistence Engine* retrieves the data from the document store (Elasticsearch) and returns a document to the *Document Controller* which looks like this:

 ```javascript
 {
   "_index": "mainindex",